 When 1912 ended, Evstate had completed his time as a novice, and then had been tonsured a monk by the monastery's abbot.
 He was given the name "Ekvtime."
 The next year he was ordained to the diaconate, and in 1917 to the priesthood.

 But 1917 brought great trouble to the Georgian Church, as the power of the Communists grew.
 They became especially influential in Kutaisi, and in 1924 they burned down the cathedral there, killing the Metropolitan of Kutaisi and the priests who served with him.
 All clergy were suspect, and everyone was in danger.
 As people tried to flee to the capital, they killed thousands on the road between Kutaisi and Tbilisi.
 Fr.
 Ekvtime himself was arrested but later released for lack of evidence.

-He was determined to preserve the ancient manuscripts of hymns he had been working to transcribe to Western musical notation.
-He hid them in a cart, and managed to get them safely to a town near Tbilisi.
+He was determined to preserve the ancient manuscripts of hymns he had been working on, transcribing them to Western musical notation.
+Hiding them in a cart, he managed to get them safely to a town near Tbilisi.
 Later, as the Communists continued to murder clergy and obliterate churches, he guarded the treasured documents, knowing they too would have been destroyed if they had fallen into Communist hands.
 A priceless part of the Church's tradition of worship would have been lost forever.